 Introduction: Multiple Myeloma (MM) is an incurable hematological malignancy affecting plasma cells marked by highly heterogeneous survival rate.
 Relapse is a significant impediment to the successful treatment of MM clinically.
 One of the main causes for relapse is drug resistance to cancer chemotherapy.
 Currently risk stratification to MM sub -groups and categorization of complete response to therapy are assessed based on molecular, cytogenetic markers using bone marrow biopsy as available systemic markers are incompetent in this regard.
 We are exploring the clinical significance of our recent in vitro and in vivo findings of a novel non-genetic basis to MDR whereby tiny vesicles called microparticles (MPs) shed from cancer cell's surface transfer MDR phenotype intercellularly.
 MP isolated from the blood of patients who suffer from Multiple Myeloma will be phenotyped for resistance, adhesion and dissemination markers and assessed whether these characteristics are predictive of treatment outcome.

-Krishnan, SR, Bebawy, M, Luk, F, Brown, RD & Kwan, YL 2015, 'Abstract B45: Multiple myeloma: A novel tailor-made therapeutic management.', Myeloma, Abstracts: AACR Special Conference on Hematologic Malignancies: Translating Discoveries to Novel Therapies; September 20-23, 2014; Philadelphia, PA, American Association for Cancer Research.View/Download from: UTS OPUS or Publisher's site
+Krishnan, SR, Bebawy, M, Luk, F, Brown, RD & Kwan, YL 2015, 'Abstract B45: Multiple myeloma: A novel tailor-made therapeutic management.', Myeloma, Abstracts: AACR Special Conference on Hematologic Malignancies: Translating Discoveries to Novel Therapies; September 20-23, 2014; Philadelphia, PA, American Association for Cancer Research.View/Download from: Publisher's site

-Rajeev Krishnan, S, Bebawy, M, Brown, RD, Luk, F & Kwan, Y 2015, 'Microparticles as novel prognostic markers in multiple myeloma', Cancer Research, AACR 106th Annual Meeting 2015, American Association for Cancer Research, Philadelphia, USA, pp. 5306-5306.View/Download from: UTS OPUS or Publisher's site
+Rajeev Krishnan, S, Bebawy, M, Brown, RD, Luk, F & Kwan, Y 2015, 'Microparticles as novel prognostic markers in multiple myeloma', Cancer Research, AACR 106th Annual Meeting 2015, American Association for Cancer Research, Philadelphia, USA, pp. 5306-5306.View/Download from: Publisher's site

 Introduction: Multiple Myeloma (MM) is an incurable hematological malignancy affecting plasma cells marked by highly heterogeneous survival rates and confinement of the disease to bone marrow (BM).
 Relapse is a significant impediment in the clinical setting and the development of multidrug resistance (MDR) to therapy is the main cause of relapse.
 Currently, risk stratification to MM sub-groups and categorization of complete response to therapy are established on molecular and cytogenetic markers using bone marrow biopsies.
 We are exploring the clinical significance of plasma cell derived microparticles as a novel prognostic indicator in MM.
 Materials and Methods: We have analysed 79 de-identified MM patients and 24 normal subjects.
 Platelet free plasma was centrifuged and plasma cell derived MPs were identified and quantified by flow cytometry using Annexin V450, CD138 APC, anti-P-glycoprotein (P-gp)-FITC (17F9) in BD TruCount tubes.
 Platelet derived MPs were excluded from the analysis using CD41a-PE.
 All patient samples were compared to age-matched healthy volunteers.
 Western blot analysis was conducted on MP lysates probing for the presence of Lung-Resistance related Protein (LRP) and P-glycoprotein (P-gp).
 Morphology and the size of MP fraction from MM patients were investigated using scanning electron micrographs Results: The number of systemic MPs and CD138+MPs were found to be significantly higher in MM patient samples compared to the healthy volunteers.
 MDR markers (LRP & P-gp) were expressed on systemic MPs from relapsing MM patients.
 MPs from patients were spherical in shape and had smooth surface consistent with those isolated from the MM cell line OPM2.